I shared an Organization Development Case Study and outcomes with the Organization Development Network of Western New

 - Every action and decision is filtered through – will this attract or repel trust?

-- As experts our words and actions mean something.
-We are working on people’s lives, be sure that the information you are sharing is best for the organization and is correct.
+- As experts, our words and actions mean something.
+We are working on people’s lives, be sure that the information you share is best for the organization and is correct.

 Results from work with a Health Insurance Company’s IT department

 Trust attracting or trust repelling organization?

-- 86% of Policy and Procedures were rewritten with Trust-Attracting in mind
+- 86% of Policies and Procedures were rewritten with Trust-Attracting in mind

 - The company went from 5 to 3 layers of management (keeping all employees and pay at current levels).
 This led to more autonomy and visible trust to complete great work.

-- Within 1 year the amount of sick days and calls off shift decreased by 47%
+- Within 1 year, the number of sick days and calls off shift decreased by 47%

 - Within 18 months, turnover fell from 23% to 14%

 - A re-evaluation of the employees showed the number of employees who were “Satisfied with their current work” increased from 64% to 76%, and “I can trust my manager and team” increased from 42% to 63%

-- An increase in on time, on budget, on quality work from 63% to 67% in 10 months.
+- There was an increase in time, budget, and quality work from 63% to 67% in 10 months.